cheeyeo/ph0bo5/README.md

 Example of building a hybrid offline encryption system based on [AWS Article here].

-The idea is to use a RSA KMS key to encrypt and decrypt locally created AES keys.
+The idea is to create a hybrid system that uses AES to encrypt data locally and using the RSA KMS public key to further encrypt the generated key used in the AES encryption.

 The encryption workflow based on the article becomes:

 * Create RSA keypair in KMS
 * Create random 32 byte key locally
 * Use random 32 byte key above to encrypt file
+* Get the public RSA key
 * Use public key from RSA KMS keypair to encrypt the random key
 * Save as artifacts the encrypted random key and the encrypted file object

-The difference with the article is we don't download the public key but instead call out to KMS API to encrypt the locally generated key...

 The decryption process becomes: